-PLTW Engineering Design & Development H8931 Grade level 12.
+PLTW Engineering Design & DevelopmentH8931 Grade level 12.
 Two semesters

-Prerequisite: 3 PLTW courses including Principles of Engineering
+Prerequisite: 3 PLTW courses including Principles of Engineering Academic credit: .5 Physical Science per semester

 Engineering Design and Development (EDD) is the capstone course in the PLTW high school engineering program.
 It is an engineering research course in which students work in teams to design and develop an original solution to a valid open-ended technical problem by applying the engineering design process.
 The course applies and concurrently develops secondary level knowledge and skills in mathematics, science, and technology.